 Control: Push down crown for start-flyback, side slide for pause

-Colour: White dial with black numerals and graduation, although the 523-9007 has a red 100 seconds and 30 minutes
+Colour: White dial with black numerals and graduation, and either a red or black 100 seconds

 Run Time: 8-12 hours